caymanbrothers/stockshare-sdk/README.md

 composer require caymanbrothers/stockshare-sdk
 ```

+A short installation guide can also be found [here](https://l.stefankuehnel.com/v7yD1) as a video.

 ## Usage

 > **Note:** This version of the Cayman Brothers StockShare SDK for PHP requires PHP 5.3 or greater.